AliyaAsad/visualization/02_activities/assignments/assignment_3.md

 I cleaned the raw data to extract meaningful insights, such as calculating the sum of cases and percentages per school.
 Additionally, I refined the graph for better readability, which involved some trial and error.
 I also thoroughly explored the data to filter it specifically for schools in Milton.
 ## Visualization 2: Trendline for Covid-19 cases in all municipalities
 > What software did you use to create your data visualization?
-I used PowerBi to make this visualization.
+I used PowerBI to make this visualization.
 I imported the csv file into Power Bi and designed this graph
 > Who is your intended audience?
 The intended audience will be public health officals & policy makers in Ontario who are monitoring the trend in Covid-19 cases in schools.
 This is also an insightful graph for families which have children going to schools during the pandemic
 > What information or message are you trying to convey with your visualization?